paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/reliability_assessment_degraded_systems.md

 ```
 ````

 In order to calculate the occurrence probability for all possible system performance levels, the before mentioned calculation has to be repeated for the different combinations of available solar panels resulting in different performance levels.
-The following auxiliary conditions are obtained from [Table 4.13](syst_table4_13) for the different system performance levels.
+The following auxiliary conditions are obtained from {numref}`syst-table4-13` for the different system performance levels.

 (syst_equation4_80)=
 ````{admonition} Equation